TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 **Types of pages**
     - Hub page...?
     - Landing Page...?
     - Question: When is the edit button not visible?
+The edit button is not visible on repos that are private.
+Private repos don't  allow contribution.

 **Automation**
  - DocFX - a docfx.json file lets us set metadata about a docset and specify which files in a repro are to be included or excluded from the build.
 This is part of the automation that creates reference documentation